karimdavoodi/iptv_modules/README.md

 # iptv_modules

-Implements of iptv modules by Gstreamer
+Sample Implements of iptv modules by Gstreamer